Jaybsand/Digital-Clock/README.md

 This was my very first project using Python.

 # What I learned
-How to use the command line
+.How to use the command line

-How to import
+.How to import

-How to write code
+.How to write code

-fundamentals
+.fundamentals